ddc-java/ddc-day/formatting.md

 : A collection of files (source code, documents, etc.) related to your project, in which you create and manage content.

 Version control system (VCS)
-: A system that records changes to a file or set of files over time so that you can recall specific versions.
+: A system that records a history of changes to a file or set of files over time so that specific changes/versions can be reviewed and retrieved.
 ```

 The list above will be rendered as